jkovacevic992/IPAPZ_Library_Management/features/Book.md

 - Every book can have an array of images and one can be set to be the main image which is displayed next to the book on the landing page (setMainImage())
 - Admin can delete books (deleteBook())
-- listBookAction() lists all books in the library (paginated, 10 books per page)
+- listBookAction() lists all books in the library (paginated, 10 books per page) and renders a search bar where users can search by authors' names or book names.
 - checkBookAvailability() checks if book is available